Papas a la Mexicana | Easy Mexican Potatoes Recipe

 This authentic Mexican recipe is one of the simplest and easiest ones to make.

-To begin with peel the potatoes then run them under cold water and pat dry.
+Step 1: Peel the potatoes then run them under cold water and pat dry with paper towel.
 Chop into very small pieces.
 This helps cooking go faster.
 Prepare the rest of your ingredients because this easy recipe moves quickly.

-Add the onion, garlic and chile and sauté for 4 minutes or until the onion is soft and translucent.
+Step 3: Add the onion, garlic, and chile and sauté for 4 minutes or until the onion is soft and translucent.
+Stirring occasionally.

 How to Serve

-As a side dish you can serve them with any protein as the main dish.
+As an easy side dish you can serve them with any protein main dish.
 These vegan fajitas would go great with these papas.
-So would enchiladas, grilled vegan steaks, bistec a la mexicana, tinga tostadas, vegan chicken milanesa torta, on the side of my Mexican Broccoli Recipe (Brocoli A La Mexicana)or my Breakfast Tacos: Huevos con Salchicha.
+So would enchiladas, grilled vegan steaks, bistec a la mexicana, tinga tostadas, vegan chicken milanesa torta, or my Breakfast Tacos: Huevos con Salchicha.

 As a main dish you can serve it with some refried beans, maybe some arroz rojo.
-You can also sprinkle with some queso fresco or cotija.
+You can also sprinkle with some queso fresco or cotija (parmesan cheese will work too).
 Don’t forget the warm corn tortillas or flour if you’d like.

-Don’t forget to drizzle your papas with some homemade salsa verde.
-Try my easy recipe.
+Don’t forget to drizzle your papas with some homemade salsa verde or homemade Mexican crema.

 If you’d rather have these potatoes for breakfast, or you have any leftover potatoes, then you can serve with a fried egg on top.
 I like to sprinkle with some cotija cheese over the potatoes before adding the egg.